/

 Advisories

-Chainguard Image for awx
+Chainguard Container for awx

 Chainguard image for AWX.
 Built on top of Ansible, AWX is an automation controller that provides a web based interface, REST API, and task engine.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/awx:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes